 Albums & Songs

-When Sheeran headed to the U.S. in 2010, he found a new fan in Jamie Foxx, who asked Sheeran to appear on his Sirius radio show.
+When Sheeran headed to the United States in 2010, he found a new fan in Jamie Foxx, who asked Sheeran to appear on his Sirius radio show.
 Soon after, in January 2011, Sheeran released yet another EP, his last as an independent artist.
 Without any promotion, the record reached No. 2 on the iTunes chart, and he signed on with Atlantic Records that same month.

 With Atlantic, Sheeran released his major debut studio album, +.
-An instant hit, the album sold more than a million copies in the U.K. in the first six months alone.
+An instant hit, the album sold more than a million copies in the United Kingdom in the first six months alone.
 Sheeran began co-writing songs with bigger artists, such as One Direction and Taylor Swift, and supported Swift on her 2013 arena tour.